 I never thought I’d be lining up for an hour to get ramen noodles.
 But hey, when everybody else is doing it, I had to see what all the fuss was about.
-Bad Bones Ramen opened at the end of June at 152 Water Street in St. John’s and has been busy ever since.
-Their hours are 12-3 and 6-11 pm, so noodle-seekers only have a few hours to get ramen at the only joint in town.
+Bad Bones Ramen is located at 178 Water Street in St. John’s and has been busy since they opened their doors.

 Their dining room has limited seating so they can only serve several people at a time, and for the time being, they aren’t offering takeout.
 This means the lineup can be pretty long, but the staff are friendly and will offer you a drink while you wait.
 We were lucky enough to go on a gorgeous evening, so we didn’t mind waiting outdoors and people watching.